elijah629/redditlang/RedditLang Spec.md

 ### Walter

-Initialising a project
+initializing a project

 1. Navigate to your project folder in your command line.
-2. Run `walter new` to initialise a new project.
+2. Run `walter new` to initialize a new project.

 Default project structure